vandresen/DatabaseManager/README.md

 ## API
 The user interface is based on Blazor.
 An option for you is to build your own user interface but use our Web API.
 Here is a [Swagger Link](https://petrodataonline.azurewebsites.net/swagger) to the web api

+## Microservices
+Some of the functionality is being converted into microservices.
+The following microservices are available:

+# Data Sources
+This is a CRUD for data sources used by Database Manager.
+The data sources are stored in a table in Azure storage.
+You need to define this in the header or a Connectionstring called AzurestorageConnection.